 Compare aftercare programs to other tiers of treatment.
 They offer the most freedom.
 Aftercare programs have very few restrictions.
 One cannot live at a recovery center forever.
 One must eventually transition out of this environment.
 In one’s own home, one can structure life around the principles learned in recovery.
 Here is where aftercare programs can help.

-We refer to aftercare programs kind of treatment as an outpatient program (OP).
+We refer to aftercare programs as outpatient programs (OP) and ongoing addiction care.
 Outpatient programs allow people to get help while maintaining their responsibilities.
 Someone in aftercare can go to work, oversee their household obligations, or attend school.

 Are There Different Kinds Of Aftercare Programs?

 Yes, different kinds of aftercare programs have become available.
 Every person’s life has different circumstances.
-By the same token, not every aftercare program suits every person.
+Not every aftercare program suits every person.
 Keep reading for more information.
 See which option might best fit your own needs.

 Individual therapy involves one-on-one interactions with a counselor or therapist.
-The therapist will ask the client direct questions about their current experiences.
+The therapist will ask questions about their recent experiences.
 In this stage, a client should work with the therapist to create a relapse prevention plan.
 Implementing this plan will have difficulties, which may cause stress for the client.
 The client must anticipate stress and have productive outlets in place.

-Group therapy invites clients to share experiences with one another.
+Group therapy invites clients to share experiences.
 A therapist or counselor will act as a moderator.
 At the start of the meeting, the moderator will ask for a volunteer to speak.
 Once this person finishes speaking, other group members may respond.
 Note that these sessions prohibit crosstalk.
 Group members do not talk directly to one another.
-Rather, they speak to the group as a whole.
+Instead, they speak to the group as a whole.

 12-step programs include organizations like AA, NA, Rational Recovery, and Celebrate Recovery.
 Membership in groups like these provides support from peers. !2-step programs give clients long-term solutions for recovery.